KellerJordan/Productivity-Analytics/README.md

 The recurrent neural network was trained using ![this dataset](https://www.kaggle.com/antonyj453/urldataset)

-Example page with several malicious/safe links.
+Example page with several malicious/safe links highlighted by the system.

 ![screenshot](images/screenshot.jpeg "")